- Schools & Networks

 This year we will have multiple types of sessions during the conference.
 Please choose the best option for your proposal.

 - Breakout Sessions (60 minutes): These breakout sessions are designed to share knowledge and best practices.
 If you are interested in presenting a breakout session please share the topic, its relevance to teacher-powered, and a detailed description of how you will use the time.

-- Roundtable Discussions: (60 minutes): Roundtables discussions are led by teacher-powered practitioners and support experts in small groups (no more than 15 people).
+- Community Conversations (60 minutes): Community Conversations are led by teacher-powered practitioners and support experts in small groups.
 If you are interested in leading one of these discussion groups please share the topic you would like to discuss, including talking points and questions you will ask the group.

 Please let us know what is the intended audience of your session.
 Choose all that apply.

 - New to Teacher-Powered: Attendees exploring the possibilities of teacher-powered practices and structures

 - In-Development: Attendees in the process of creating a teacher-powered school or converting to a teacher-powered model

 - Open and Innovating: Attendees using teacher-powered, student-centered practices and innovations

 - Teacher-Powered Supporters: Attendees in supporting roles who work with teacher-powered teams

 The conference theme is 2020 Teacher-Powered Odyssey: Rethinking Power in Education.
 We are looking for interactive and engaging session proposals from current teacher-powered practitioners.
 Ideal proposals cover the innovative ways teacher-powered governance changes teaching, learning, and leading at your school.
 Sessions should be designed from a “how to” perspective and focus on teacher-powered, student-centered design; principles; practices; structures; autonomies; and innovations.